jettlewisd/devlink-frontend/README.md

 # DevLink - Frontend

-DevLink is a web application that facilitates project collaboration.
+DevLink is a growing web application that facilitates project collaboration.
 This frontend portion is built with Vue.js, Vuex for state management, and Axios for API calls.
 It provides users with the ability to interact with projects, contribute to them, and manage their skills, connections, and posts.

 ## Table of Contents